-Lovedays Solicitors team are hugely experienced to help people cope with the loss of a loved one.
+The Lovedays Solicitors team is hugely experienced to help people cope with the loss of a loved one.
 To try and help you through the legal jargon we have put together some frequently asked questions.

 The first few days after the death of a loved one can be the most difficult.
 As well as having to deal with your loss you also must inform friends and family members, register the death and deal with the funeral arrangements.

 There are other things that you should consider like are their assets secure.
 If their house is now empty you should make sure that it is secure and safe.

 Everything they own forms what is called their ‘estate’.

 The estate will have to pay off all their debts including funeral expenses, loans bills and legal fees.
 To do this it is likely that you will need authority to deal with the estate itself.